 If you lack an idea of organizing your production schedule, focus on listing all the places where bottlenecks most frequently appear or name operations that are most likely to be on hold waiting for the previous procedure to be finished.

-Production scheduling can have multiple roles, starting with the TIP 1 situation when you feel and see what is going on at your production hall.
+Production scheduling can have multiple roles, starting with the TIP 1 situation when you feel and see what is happening at your production hall.
 It’s vital to plan the proper queue during most essential operations, where bottlenecks tend to appear.

 It is a great practice to include other operations not strictly associated with production in the whole manufacturing process.
 This improves the organization of work in manufacturing companies.

-TIP 5: DIVIDE A PRODUCTION SCHEDULE INTO DASHBOARDS to make the view easier for you and the employees.
+#5 Divide a production schedule into dashboards to make the view easier for you and the employees

 Remember that clarity is what you and your workers need the most, particularly when deciding to mix a different approach to production scheduling and making a production schedule.
 That’s why it is essential to separate different production views, and dashboards are perfect for that task.